cylc/cylc-doc/src/glossary.rst

-      A qualifier is what follows :term:`task` or family :term:`family` names after a colon ``:`` in :term:`triggers <trigger>`, in the :term:`graph`, to specify exactly which :term:`task outputs <task output>` must be completed for the :term:`dependency` to be satisified.
+      A qualifier is what follows :term:`task` or family :term:`family` names after a colon ``:`` in :term:`triggers <trigger>`, in the :term:`graph`, to specify exactly which :term:`task outputs <task output>` must be completed for the :term:`dependency` to be satisfied.

       For example, in ``foo:start => bar``, the ``:start`` qualifier means that the ``started`` output of task ``foo`` must be completed to satisfy the